brittanyrw/emojibops/README.md

 ### Local Development Instructions

-1. Check the Issues to see if the [song](https://github.com/brittanyrw/emojibops/labels/song), [album](https://github.com/brittanyrw/emojibops/labels/album), [or artist](https://github.com/brittanyrw/emojibops/labels/artist), is listed.
-- If it is not listed as an Issue, continue to the next step.
-- If it is listed as an Issue, take note of the issue number (the number next to the title of the Issue) so that you can add it to your pull request and write a comment in the Issue stating that you will be adding that particular movie or show.
-If there is already a comment in the Issue from someone saying that they will add that show or movie, choose something else to add.
-2. Fork this repository.
+1. Fork this repository.
 This will create a copy of the repository and create a new repository on your account.
-3. Once the repo is forked, you will be taken to the forked repo.
+2. Once the repo is forked, you will be taken to the forked repo.
-4. Download the project to your computer.
+3. Download the project to your computer.
 Click on the `Clone or Download` button.
 Copy the HTTPS github repo link.
-5. In your terminal, navigate to where you would like to save the project (such as `cd Desktop`).
-Run the following command in the terminal, replacing the following link with your copied link: `git clone https://github.com/your-username-will-be-here/emojiscreen.git`;
+4. In your terminal, navigate to where you would like to save the project (such as `cd Desktop`).
+Run the following command in the terminal, replacing the following link with your copied link: `git clone https://github.com/your-username-will-be-here/emojibops.git`;
-6. After the command has been run, in the terminal, navigate into the EmojiScreen project folder: `cd emojiscreen`.
+5. After the command has been run, in the terminal, navigate into the EmojiBops project folder: `cd emojibops`.
-7. Open the `emojiscreen` project in your text editor of choice.
+6. Open the `emojibops` project in your text editor of choice.
 Edit the `data.js` file by clicking on the pencil icon and add a new object for your song in alphabetical order.  **Note: If the song title starts with 'The' then use the next word for alphabetical order.** Make sure there is a comma between your object and the object above and below.
 Refer to the card overview above for requirements for the different object keys.
 Make sure to save your file after you have made changes.

 Use the following object as a template: